bmschmidt/ducksauce/README.md

 ## Command line

-ducksauce --key size --input 0.parquet 1.parquet [etc] output.feather
+quacksort --key size --input 0.parquet 1.parquet [etc] output.feather

 This is designed for a very particular use case.
 You start with an iterator over pyarrow record batches (I've build in